Bilad Al Qadeem: 20th century

 In J. G. Lorimer's Gazetteer of the Persian Gulf, the town was described as a large scattered village with some 350 mud houses and ruins in 1908.
 The village had several quarters including Bilad-ar-Rafi (بلاد الرفيع) to the west, and the Khamis souq (سوق الخميس) to the northwest where a weekly market was held year long.
 The ruins of the Madrasah Abu Zaidan (likely the Khamis Mosque) are situated 0.5 mile west of the village.
 The Abu Zaidan spring was also reported to be located amongst the ruins of the village.
 The population of Bilad al Qadeem in 1908 consisted of the Baharna, many of whom worked as pearl merchants, tailors and farmers.
 Amongst crops grown were date palms (estimated number of 11,500), figs, pomegranates, roses, jasmines, and almonds.

 Notable sites

-Bilad al-Qadeem is a well known site for ancient monuments such as the Khamis Mosque, Saboor Mosque, Holy Alawyyah school and Abu-Anbarah cemetery.
+Bilad al-Qadeem is a well known site for ancient monuments such as the Khamis Mosque in the Khamis area, Saboor Mosque, Al Darah Mosque, Holy Alawyyah school and Abu-Anbarah cemetery.